terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

 * `file` - (Required) The absolute path of the destination file.

 * `contents` - (Required) The contents of the file.
 Limited to 255 bytes.

+The `vendor_options` block supports:

+* `ignore_resize_confirmation` - (Optional) Boolean to control whether
+    to ignore manual confirmation of the instance resizing.
+This can be helpful to work with some OpenStack clouds which automatically confirm resizing of instances after some timeout.

 ## Attributes Reference